Crystalline cohomology of rigid analytic spaces: Crystals

 \begin{definition} A coherent crystal $\calF$ is \emph{flat over $\Bdre$} if for any thickening $(U,T)$ in the infinitesimal site with $T$ being flat over $\Bdre$, the restriction $\calF_T$ at $T$ is also flat over $\Bdre$. \end{definition}

-\begin{theorem} Let $\calF$ be a coherent crystal over $X/\Sigma_{e \inf}$, and let $\calF$ be a coherent crystal over that is flat over $\Bdre$ in the sense of \Cref{cry flat}.
+\begin{theorem} Let $\calF$ be a coherent crystal over $X/\Sigma_{e \inf}$ that is flat over $\Bdre$ in the sense of \Cref{cry flat}.
 Then $\calF$ is a crystal in vector bundles. \end{theorem} \begin{proof} $~$ \begin{itemize} \item[Step 1] We first consider the case when $e=1$.
 Namely let us assume $X$ is defined over $K$ and $\calF$ is a coherent crystal over $X/K_{\inf}$ or $X/K_{\Inf}$, where the flatness of $\calF$ over $\Bdre=K$ is automatic.

 For $m\in \NN$, let $T(1)_m$ be the $m$-th infinitesimal neighborhood of $T$ in $T\times_{K} T$.
 The projection map $\mathrm{pr}_0$ to the first factor induces a map from $T(1)_m$ to $T$, via

 Moreover, as $T=T(1)_0$ admits a closed immersion into $T(1)_m$, we can form the following non-commutative diagram of thickenings